jreisinger/docs/data/notes/k8s/basics.md

 * every node in the cluster forwards traffic to that port to the service
 * if you can reach any node in the cluster you can get to the service
 * this can be intergrated with HW/SW load balancers to expose the service even furher

+Ingress

+* for HTTP or HTTPS

+Service of type LoadBalancer

+* for other ports than HTTP/S

 Resources
 =========